aabbcvc/aabbcvc.github.io/_posts/Threat Research/1992-1-1-UPMI-phishing.md

 ## Direct MX (Port 25)

 Connects directly to the victim's mail server with full domain spoofing capability.
 No sending limits beyond IP reputation.
-The primary sender domain observed was `pablotechnostore.com`.
+The primary sender domain observed was `pablotechnostore[.]com`.

 ## Office 365 SMTP Relay

-Uses `smtp.office365.com:587` with compromised O365 accounts.
-Display-name spoofing only, since O365 enforces FROM address matching.
+Uses `smtp.office365.com:587` with O365 accounts.
+The framework allowed for Display-name spoofing only, since O365 enforces FROM address matching.
 This method achieves the highest inbox rate for O365-to-O365 delivery.
-The recovered credentials were `business@pablotechnostore.com` with password `@31checkmain@`.

 ## Microsoft Graph API